Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Introduction

-We summarize our contributions as follows: \begin{itemize} \item We present \scmacro{}, a distributed OLTP database that enables scalable, fault-tolerant multi-leader replication. \item We propose a novel epoch-based asynchronous replication protocol that decouples data propagation from consensus, achieving high throughput even in high-latency environments. \item We design a two-phase coordination-free transaction execution model and an optimal conflict resolution strategy using MWIS to maximize concurrency and minimize aborts while ensuring serializability. \item We implement \scmacro{} in a transactional key-value database and conduct thorough evaluations comparing it against state-of-the-art distributed databases.
+We summarize our contributions as follows: \begin{itemize} \item We present \scmacro{}, a distributed concurrency control protocol that enables scalable, fault-tolerant multi-leader transactions. \item We propose a novel epoch-based asynchronous replication protocol that decouples data propagation from consensus, achieving high throughput even in high-latency environments. \item We design a two-phase coordination-free transaction execution model and an optimal conflict resolution strategy using MWIS to maximize concurrency and minimize aborts while ensuring serializability. \item We implement \scmacro{} in a transactional key-value database and conduct thorough evaluations comparing it against state-of-the-art distributed databases.
 Our results demonstrate that \scmacro{} achieves comparable throughput in a low-latency (local) setting and significantly outperforms other baselines in high-latency and highly scaled scenarios. \end{itemize}